 This panel covers 12 Square feet, and the ice blue with the charcoal foam wedge gives a really sexy look.
-You can see the soundproofing tile on Amazon to check the prices.
+You can buy the soundproofing tile on Amazon, you won’t believe the low prices.

-- Second thing you will need is command picture hanging strips also from Amazon here is the link.
+- Second thing you will need to buy is command picture hanging strips also from Amazon here is the link.

-- Third thing is a Velcro adhesive, here is the link for the Velcro order all three with prime and get free shipping.Try Amazon Prime 30-Day Free Trial
+- Third thing is a low cost Velcro adhesive, here is the link for the Velcro.
+Order all three with prime and get free shipping.Try Amazon Prime 30-Day Free Trial

 5 Easy Steps to Sound Proofing Your Room.